Entanglement in C$^*$-algebras: tensor products of state spaces

-We show that the maximal tensor product $K_1 \otimes^* K_2$ of two \emph{finite dimensional} convex compact sets $K_1$ and $K_2$ is bounded relatively to the minimal tensor product $K_1 \otimes_* K_2$, and that this no longer holds when $K_1$ and $K_2$ are the state spaces of sufficiently non-commutatative (non-sub-homogeneous) \Cs s.
+We remark that the maximal tensor product $K_1 \otimes^* K_2$ of two \emph{finite dimensional} convex compact sets $K_1$ and $K_2$ is bounded relative to the minimal tensor product $K_1 \otimes_* K_2$, and that this no longer holds when $K_1$ and $K_2$ are the state spaces of sufficiently non-commutatative (more precisely, non sub-homogeneous) \Cs s.
 We introduce a numerical constant $\kappa(\cA,\cB)$, for each pair of \Cs s $\cA$ and $\cB$, that measures the relative sizes of $S(\cA \otimes_\mx \cB) \subseteq S(\cA) \otimes^* S(\cB)$.
 We determine this constant when $\cA$ and $\cB$ are matrix algebras and show in general that it is bounded from below by the minimum rank of $\cA$ and $\cB$.